Generating In-Distribution Proxy Graphs for Explaining Graph Neural Networks: Graph Information Bottleneck with Proxy Graphs

 with constraints

-The first constraint ensures that $\tilde{G}$ is sampled from a distribution that approximates $P_\gG$, effectively addressing the OOD challenge.
+where the first constraint ensures that $\tilde{G}$ is sampled from a distribution that approximates $P_\gG$, effectively addressing the OOD challenge.
 The second constraint guarantees that the label information preserved in $\tilde{G}$ is similar to that in $G'$.
-Therefore, our proxy graph-induced objective function becomes:
+Therefore, combining \eqref{eq:GIBupper}, \eqref{eq:estimator} and \eqref{eq:constraint}, our proxy graph-induced objective function becomes:

-\textbf{Bi-level optimization} In~\eqref{eq:train}, we formulate a joint optimization loss function that aims to identify the optimal explanation alongside its corresponding proxy graphs.
+\textbf{Bi-level optimization.} In~\eqref{eq:train}, we formulate a joint optimization loss function that aims to identify the optimal explanation alongside its corresponding proxy graphs.
 Building upon this, we refine the framework by replacing the first constraint with a distributional distance measure, specifically the Kullback-Leibler (KL) divergence, between $Q_{\boldsymbol{\phi}}(\tilde{G}|G')$ and $P_\gG$.
 This leads to the development of a bi-level optimization model.
 Formally, the model is expressed as follows: